ismailceylan/restorm/README.md

 }
 ```

 This time, the `on` method is not static.
-It operates on the context of the model that represents the resource and the model has its own query builder object.
+It operates on the context of the model that represents the resource and the model has its own query builder instance.
 It will bind the event listener we provided to this query builder and return the model's itself.
-Also, patching will happen over the same query builder instance.
+Also, patching will happen over the same `QueryBuilder` instance.

+We can remove the event listener by using `off` method and make event listener to run only once by using `once` property just like above.

 ## Global Event Binding
-Sometimes we want to add event listeners to all queries to track events globally (app level).
+Sometimes we might want to add event listeners to all queries to track events globally (app level).

 We can define global event listeners as static methods on the models prefixed with `on` keyword like `onFailed` or `onSuccess`.